-COPD also includes symptom flare-ups.
-Flare-ups are episodes of new or increasing symptoms, including cough, mucus, wheezing, shortness of breath, or tightness in the chest.
+COPD also includes symptom flare-ups or exacerbations which are episodes of new or increasing COPD symptoms, including cough, mucus, wheezing, shortness of breath, or tightness in the chest.
 When you experience a COPD flare-up, you may require treatment beyond your normal medications and, in some cases, flare-ups may require hospitalization.
-Talk to your doctor about ways to reduce the risk of COPD exacerbations.
+Talk to your doctor about ways to reduce the risk of COPD flare-ups.

 What is a COPD symptom flare-up?